-When Upper Deck Exquisite Basketball debuted in 2003-04, many collectors gasped at the $500 per box price tag.
+When Upper Deck Exquisite Collection Basketball first arrived in 2003-04, many collectors gasped at the $500 per box price tag.
 However, the set also opened up a whole new market that has thrived.
-Upper Deck Exquisite rookie cards are among the most popular in the hobby.
+The UD Exquisite Collection rookie cards are among the most popular in the hobby.
 The best combine on-card autographs, patch swatches and low serial numbers.
 The brand recognition adds another layer of prestige as well.
 Before Upper Deck lost their NBA license, Exquisite was the benchmark against which all other basketball sets were compared.
 In fact, its influence reaches to all other major sports.

-The massive price tags keep many of the top Upper Deck Exquisite basketball cards out of the reach of many collectors.
+The massive price tags keep many of the top Exquisite Collection Basketball cards out of the reach of many collectors.
 But it's not like there's a massive supply to begin with.
 None are numbered to more than 225.
 However, most of the top players are limited to 99 copies.

 So which Upper Deck Exquisite Basketball rookie cards are the best of the best?
-Here's our list of the top 10.
+Here's our list of the key options.

-On almost any team in the league, Chris Bosh has the ability to dominate.
-However, with the Heat, he's often viewed as the third wheel on those powerhouse Miami Heat teams behind LeBron James and Dwyane Wade.
-That still hasn't stopped his 2003-04 Exquisite rookie from being one of the best cards.
+Chris Bosh is often viewed as the third wheel on those powerhouse Miami Heat teams behind LeBron James and Dwyane Wade, but that still hasn't stopped his 2003-04 Exquisite Collection rookie from being one of the best cards.
 His rookie is also benefited greatly by being in the iconic first edition.

-Kevin Durant has helped transform the Oklahoma City Thunder into one of basketball's top teams.
-In 2009-10, he became the youngest player to ever lead the NBA in scoring.
-In 2012, he led the Thunder to their first NBA Finals appearance since relocating from Seattle.
-Durant isn't only one of basketball's best players, he's also one of the most popular.
-Collectors have propelled his Exquisite rookie into the hobby's highest heights and made it one of the most valuable base cards of all-time.
+Kevin Durant isn't only one of basketball's best players, he's also one of the most popular.
+Collectors have propelled his 2007-08 Exquisite rookie into the hobby's highest heights and made it one of the most valuable NBA cards in the modern era.